 The Importance of Service Recovery Cannot Be Overstated

-In today’s consumer-driven healthcare environment, following-up with patients is not only critical to compliance and outcomes, it is becoming the key factor in building stronger, healthier patient relationships.
+In today’s deeply consumer-driven healthcare sector, following up with patients is not only critical to compliance and outcomes, it is becoming the key factor in both retaining and building stronger, healthier patient relationships.
 When patients indicate that their expectations were not met, a quick follow-up phone call to the patient will increase the likelihood that the patient will remain loyal to the practice.
 Failure to do so will open the door for the patient to look elsewhere for their healthcare.

-According to one study, as it relates to patients having been prescribed a new medication, touching base with patients after discharge reduces risk and improves safety:
+According to another study, as it relates to patients having been prescribed a new medication, touching base with patients after discharge reduces risk and improves safety: